spsea92/linear-regression/linear_regression_model.md

 ![](linear_regression_model_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-Next, we see there are highly leverage points, which are the red points.
+Next, we see that there are highly leverage points, which are the red points.

 ``` r
 lev = hatvalues(fit.lm)